Spherical harmonics method for computing the image stress due to a spherical void: Numerical results

 We truncate the solution to a finite series of spherical harmonics to achieve the required accuracy and efficiency.
-We truncate degree $l$ up to a maximum value $l_{\max}$, and to guarantee the symmetry of the spherical problem, for each $l$, we include all the $m$ values, $-l\leq m\leq l$.
+We truncate degree $l$ up to a maximum value $l_{\max}$, and for each $l$ we include all the $m$ values, $-l\leq m\leq l$, to preserve the spherical symmetry.
 Figure~\ref{fig:result-void-disl-a} shows the image shear stress $\sigma^{\rm img}_{yz}$ with different $l_{\rm max}$.
 At $l_{\max}=20$, the image stress computed by the numerical method agrees with the analytic solution very well.
-In figure~\ref{fig:result-void-disl-b}, as $l_{\max}$ increases, the relative error compared to the analytical solution decreases exponentially.
+Figure~\ref{fig:result-void-disl-b} shows that the relative error compared to the analytical solution decreases exponentially with increasing $l_{\max}$.

 Figure~\ref{fig:result-void-disl-b} also shows that the matrix solving time increases quadratically with $l_{\max}$, and the solution evaluation time only increases linearly with $l_{\max}$.
 The quadratic scaling of the matrix solving time is consistent with the dimension (or rank) of the sparse matrix $\hat{F}_J^K$, which is on the order of $(l_{\max}+1)^2$.
 According to equation (\ref{eqn:superposition_stress_mode}), the coefficients $\hat{\sigma}_{ijl'm'}^{\rm img}(r^*)$ depends on the $r^{l+1}$, where $l$ is the second index of the fundamental solution $(K)=(k,l,m)$.
-The linear scaling of the solution evaluation time with $l_{\rm max}$ is due to the implementation that the solutions with the same $l$-index are grouped and evaluated together.
-The result indicates that our method converges rapidly as $l_{\max}$ increases.
+The linear scaling of the solution evaluation time with $l_{\rm max}$ is due to the implementation in which the solutions with the same $l$-index are grouped and evaluated together.
+Figure~\ref{fig:result-void-disl-b} shows that the method converges rapidly as $l_{\max}$ increases.
 For the case of $t/r_0=1.5$ with $l_{\rm max}=20$, our method already reaches a relative error of \num{e-6} using only \SI{0.38}{s} of computation time.

-As the screw dislocation gets closer to the void, the interaction force between the void and the dislocation increases.
-It requires higher modes to accurately represent the stress field as the interaction becomes stronger and more singular.
-Figure~\ref{fig:result-void-disl-ts-a} shows the converged result of $\sigma_{yz}^{\rm img}$ along the dislocation as a function of the distance $t$.
-With the choice of $l_{\max}=20$, our image stress solver is able to accurately model the interaction within a relative error of \num{e-3} and reasonable computation time ($<\SI{1}{s}$) for $t/r_0\geq1.1$.